killphi/znc-module-truncbufferonmsg/README.md

 znc-module-truncbufferonmsg
 ===========================

-This is a ZNC module to truncate the buffer on msg (clearbufferonmsg cuts off too much for my taste)
+This is a ZNC module to truncate the buffer on message (clearbufferonmsg cuts off too much for my taste)